ML-DM-project/football-predict/README.md

 - Data is splited with the train/test ratio is 0.85/0.15, stratified=True (so the label distributions of train and test datasets are the same)

 ## 1.2.
 Model
-- We use Adaboost model with the default hyperparameters mentioned in [sklearn.ensemble.AdaBoostClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html)
+- We use Logistic Regression model with the default hyperparameters mentioned in [sklearn.linear_model.LogisticRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html)
-- Model Evaluation: the accuracy and balanced accuracy of the model are 0.88 on the train dataset, and 0.85 on the test dataset
+- Model Evaluation: the 10-folds cross-validation accuracy of the model is 0.8354

 # 2. Feature engineering
 ## 2.1.
 Libraries